tav38/PDJ-Multithreaded/README.md

 This project implements a fractal generation algorithm based on the **Peter De Jong** map.
 The original version of the code is **single-threaded** and generates fractals by iterating through a set of points.
 However, as the number of points increases, the computation time grows significantly.
 To improve performance, the code has been parallelized using **pthreads** to utilize multiple CPU cores for faster computation, especially when working with large datasets.

+Note: Not all helper functions are available in this repository.
+My advisor assisted me in generating the starter code, and as of now, I haven’t had the chance to get his permission to copy over all the code.
+Some functions may be missing or incomplete in the current version.

 ## **Features**

 * **Single-Threaded Version**: Generates fractals sequentially, processing one point at a time.